cms-sw/cmssw/Configuration/Geometry/README.md

 * T24: Phase2 tilted tracker.
 Tracker detector description itself is identical to T21 (OT800 IT615).
 Change of paradigm, entire description reworked to be compatible with DD4hep library.
 * T25: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.2): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1.
 Compatible with DD4hep library.
 * T26: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.3): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1 and 50x50 pixel aspect ratio in TFPX and TEPX.
 Compatible with DD4hep library.
-* T30: Phase2 titled tracker.
+* T30: Phase2 tilted tracker.
 Exploratory geometry *only to be used in D91 for now*.
 Outer Tracker (v8.0.1): based on v8.0.0 with updated TB2S spacing.
 Inner Tracker (v6.4.0): based on v6.1.5 but TFPX with more realistic module positions.
+* T31: Phase2 tilted tracker.
+The tracker description is identical to T24/T21.
+The outer radius of the tracker volume is reduced to avoid a clash with the BTL geometry.
+The positions of the tracker components are not affected

 Calorimeters:
 * C9: HGCal (v11 post TDR HGCal Geometry w/ corner centering for HE part) + Phase2 HCAL and EB + Tracker cables (used in 2026D49)